2018 National Gathering

 We live in a time of upheaval and uprootedness – a world in which each year millions of people cross borders in search of more secure and sustainable lives, while white supremacist ideologies continue to impede the fight for justice and peace for all of God’s people.
 As we witness historically high levels of migration, we also find that racism, sexism, Islamophobia, xenophobia and other forms of discrimination are also on the rise in our communities and used for political gain.
 At the root of this global upheaval and migration are the push factors of violent conflict, climate change, and corruption which often intersect with one another.
 At a time when there is such need around the world, we grieve that the U.S. has greatly reduced its refugee admittance numbers while smaller, poorer countries are stepping up to welcome and provide refuge for those in need.
 As people of faith, we know we can do more.
 We believe God is with Dreamers, the migrant and the outcast and calls us to create places of sanctuary; to offer hospitality to the stranger, to welcome all – regardless of faith, race, gender or nationality – and to break down the dividing walls that separate us.

-Ecumenical Advocacy Days 2018 will focus on the uprootedness of our world.
-We will analyze current policy and envision ways to more fully and justly respond to the global and local needs of displaced communities.
-Through prayer, worship, advocacy training, and networking, we will seek policy changes that advance hope and overcome the devastating impacts of conflict, climate change and corruption on God’s people.
+Ecumenical Advocacy Days 2018 focused on the uprootedness of our world.
+We analyzed current policy and envisioned ways to more fully and justly respond to the global and local needs of displaced communities.
+Through prayer, worship, advocacy training, and networking, we prepared and advocated for policy changes that advance hope and overcome the devastating impacts of conflict, climate change and corruption on God’s people.